nosas/blog/deep_learning_python/ch1/article.md

 ### Deep Learning simplified

 Technically, deep learning is a multistage way to learn data representations.
-It's a simple idea with simple mechanisms that - when sufficiently scaled, ends up looking like magic.
+It's a simple idea with simple mechanisms that - when sufficiently scaled - end up looking like magic.

 ---
 ## What has Deep Learning achieved so far?

 Deep learning rose to prominence in the early 2010s, following the boom of publicly-available data on the internet (images, videos from widespread use of cell phones and cameras) and faster processors.
-It has achieved nothing short of a revolution in the field of machine learning, producing remarkable results on perceptual tasks and even natural language processing tasks - problems involving skills that eem natural and intuitive to humans but have long been elusive for machines.
+It has achieved nothing short of a revolution in the field of machine learning, producing remarkable results on perceptual tasks and even natural language processing tasks - problems involving skills that seem natural and intuitive to humans but have long been elusive for machines.

 More specifically, deep learning has enabled the following breakthroughs, all in historically difficult areas of machine learning: